joelalgee/ab_test_results/README.md

-# A/B Test Result Analysis
+# A/B Test Result Analysis - October 2020

 Analysing A/B test results, using Python